 Saweda Bright, M.D.

 “My specialty as an OB/GYN chose me!
 I have always enjoyed working with my hands, so as a medical student I thought I would be a surgeon.
-After completing my OB/GYN clerkship, I realized that I absolutely loved every minute of it.
-OB/GYN is a unique specialty that combines medical and surgical care of women.
+After completing my OB/GYN clerkship, I realized that I absolutely loved every minute because it combined the medical and surgical care of women.
 Many of my patients stay with me after delivery for preventative and routine gynecologic care, thus establishing true continuity of care.
 I cherish the relationships I have with my patients and consider it a privilege to be chosen to provide their care as they embark on different milestones.”

-Dr. Bright received her Bachelor of Science degree in Biological Sciences from George Mason University in Fairfax, Virginia.
-She received her medical degree from The University of North Carolina School of Medicine in Chapel Hill, North Carolina, and completed her residency training at Virginia Commonwealth University, in Richmond.
-Dr. Bright is a member of The American Medical Association and a Junior Fellow of the American College of Obstetricians and Gynecologists.
+Dr. Bright received her Bachelor of Science degree in Biological Sciences from George Mason University.
+She received her medical degree from The University of North Carolina at Chapel Hill School of Medicine, and completed her residency training at Virginia Commonwealth University, in Richmond.
+Dr. Bright is a member of the American College of Obstetricians and Gynecologists.

-She is the recipient of the 2013 Resident Achievement Award from the Society of Laparoendoscopic Surgeons and the 2014 Special Resident in Minimally Invasive Gynecology Award from the American Association of Gynecologic Laparoscopists.
+She was the recipient of the 2013 Resident Achievement Award from the Society of Laparoendoscopic Surgeons and the 2014 Special Resident in Minimally Invasive Gynecology Award from the American Association of Gynecologic Laparoscopists.
 She has been published in The Obstetrics and Gynecology Clinics of America, Procedures in the Office Setting.
 In addition to all obstetrics and gynecology, her interests include minimally-invasive gynecologic surgery, including DaVinci Robotics, and adolescent gynecology.